 The donkey was an earlier birth of a beautiful woman who fell in love at first sight with a handsome landowner so passionately that she stopped eating and spent all her time laying down hugging her bed frame.
 When she finally admitted to her friends and servants what the problem was, they said they would try to bring him to meet her and eventually they were able to persuade him.
 Excited by the good news, she put on her best clothes and waited on her bed.

 The landowner arrived at the scheduled time and sat down beside her.
 Then suddenly, not wanting to lose honor by being too cheap and easy, she changed her mind and decided she would reject him today and give herself freely to him tomorrow.
 So when he touched her playfully she grabbed his hand and rudely told him to get out.
 The other women told her she was a fool to send him away, and it turned out that they were right.
 The landowner never returned to see her and she soon died of a broken heart.

 After the landowner heard about her death, he took some flowers and perfumes as offerings to the Buddha, who asked why he had not come for such a long time.
 He told what had happened with this woman and said he stayed away because he felt guilt about what he had done.
-The Buddha told him this story so he knew the woman had done the same thing in the past and that he had no reason to feel ashamed.
+The Buddha told him this story so he knew that the woman had done the same thing to he himself in the past and the landowner had no reason to feel ashamed.